dl1bz/ESP32-XPA125B-HL2/README.md

 The code https://github.com/dl1bz/ESP32-XPA125B-HL2/blob/main/XPA125B-HL2.ino is written with the Arduino IDE and the ESP32 extensions.
 Look around, how need the Arduino IDE to setup for use with ESP32.
 Additional we need the Library for the TFT-display, you can find here https://github.com/Xinyuan-LilyGO/TTGO-T-Display/tree/master/TFT_eSPI (required for compilation).

 ## Good to know
 - first power up the interface before starts the SDR application like Thetis.
-That's required, because if the HL2 will be initialized he sends his frequency via UART and the PA select the correct band.
+That's required, because if the HL2 will be initialized he sends his frequency via UART and the PA can select the correct band.
+Otherwise you need to change the frequency one time, then the HL2 sends the frequency too via UART (or better, the HL2 sends every frequency change via UART always)
 - as a special feature I use multitasking with the ESP32.
 One task (band voltage) runs at core 1 and the second task (PTT switch) runs at core 0, so both tasks work independent.
 - you can use this interface with the Micro PA50 too, if you want to use the PA50 in manual mode with PTT switch and not in automatic mode with RF-VOX.
 With PTT switch the automatic band select of PA50 don't work !
 You need to select in setup of the PA50 "XIEGU" as band voltage protocol.
 It's the same as for the XPA125B.